ImanJowkar/ImanJowkar/README.md

 <h3 align="center">A Network Enthusiast</h3>

 <p align="left">
-I have experience with Docker and Kubernetes, as well as expertise in monitoring tools like Prometheus and Zabbix for monitoring infrastructure and applications.
-Additionally, I have worked with Cisco devices, configuring and managing routers and switches at the CCNP level, covering concepts such as switching, routing, IPSec tunneling, and MPLS.
-I also have experience with MikroTik RouterOS, holding certifications like MTCNA, MTCRE, MTCWE, MTCSE, MTCINE, and MTCUME.
-I have deployed hotspots, VPNs for remote site connectivity, and site-to-site tunnels, and implemented security practices like port-knocking, port scanner detection, and QoS.
+I am a network enthusiast who dedicates significant effort to expanding my knowledge of networking technologies, Throughout my journey in the networking industry, I have strong skills in configuring Cisco devices such as routers and switches at the CCNP-Encore level.
+My skills encompass switching, routing, and IPSec tunneling.
+Additionally, I have hands-on experience with MikroTik RouterOS and hold several certifications, including MTCNA, MTCRE, MTCWE, MTCSE, MTCINE, and MTCUME.
+In my MikroTik work, I have successfully deployed hotspots, established VPNs for remote site connectivity, created site-to-site tunnels, and implemented security practices such as port-knocking, port scanner detection, and QoS.
+Additionally, I have experience with monitoring tools such as Prometheus and Zabbix for monitoring network devices and servers, and I use Grafana for creating and managing dashboards.

-I use Ansible and Python to automate tasks such as network device configurations and infrastructure setups, including the rapid installation of Zabbix agents and Prometheus exporters.
+I use Ansible and Python to automate network device configurations and infrastructure setups, including the rapid installation of Zabbix agents and Prometheus exporters.
 I have some experience with CI/CD using GitLab-CI and ArgoCD to automate the build and deployment of new application versions.
 Additionally, I have used pfSense as an open-source firewall to secure our network.

-I am very hardworking, enjoy my job, and eager to learn new things additionally excellent communication and teamwork skills.
+I am very hardworking, enjoy my job, and eager to learn new things additionally, I have excellent communication and teamwork skills.

 </p>